okke/elmo/doc/functions.md

 is a function.
 And functions can be assigned to variables and can be passed to other functions.

-Functions are created using the build in 'func' function. 'func' Takes the names of function arguments as arguments followed by a block of code.
-Simple examples look like:
+Functions are created using the build in 'func' function.
+It takes the names of function arguments as arguments followed by a block of code.
+A simple examples looks like:

 ```elmo
 f: (func {